Sometimes the past sneaks up and bonks you on the head with a two-by-four and you are left gasping for breath and life.

 For twenty torturous minutes, I lay there wishing I was anywhere but in a loud whirling and beeping tube.
 I tried my best not to panic.
 Tied to not remember my first experience.
 Tied not to get claustrophobic.
 Tied to remember that this too shall end.
 Tied to remember to breathe.
 Relax.

 The machine would stop whirling, and I would think, it’s done, and then it would start beeping so loud my rings were vibrating on my fingers.
 Actually, my fillings and whole body seemed to be vibrating.
 Then silence would descend and I could hear the music again.
 Then the whirling and swooshing would start up.
+These sequence felt like it was stuck on repeat.

 I remembered stories of people being buried alive.
 Of people digging up coffins and seeing scratch marks on the lid.
 Of people being buried with a string on their finger that ran to a bell.